Tom Allon: Career

 From 1986 to 1991, Allon was editor of The West Side Spirit, a community newspaper he later owned.
 In 1992, he became publisher of West Side Spirit and its sister paper on the East Side, Our Town.
 In 1993, he was promoted to executive vice president of News Communications, Inc., a public company which owned 23 publications in the NY metropolitan area and Washington, D.C.
 In 1994, he helped in the creation of a new publication covering Congress and politics in DC, The Hill.
 In 2001, Allon spearheaded a management buyout of four weekly newspapers in Manhattan and created Manhattan Media, where he was CEO for more than a decade.
 Along with the West Side Spirit, Manhattan Media also published the community newspapers Our Town, The Westsider, the Chelsea Clinton News, the political newspapers City Hall and The Capitol, and the magazines Avenue and New York Family.
 In 2013, Allon once again led a management buyout of City & State, NY from Manhattan Media and along with partner Steve Farbman, built that into the must-read in local and state government.
 City & State publishes a weekly magazine, five daily emails and produces 50 events a year, including "power lists" which rank the powerful in New York State by geography, demography, and industry.
 In 2020, Allon sold City & State to Government Executive, a media, data and insights company based in Washington, D.C.
 He stayed on as publisher of City & State, NY and is leading City & State’s expansion to other states, including Pennsylvania in April 2021 and Florida in May 2022.
 Allon is also a frequent pundit and columnist, whose work has appeared in the NY Daily News, The NY Post, the Huffington Post as well as City & State.

+In early 2022, Allon co-founded a new non-profit Think Tank, The 5Boro Institute.
+After raising more than $700,000 from prominent New York City philanthropists, real estate firms and tech companies, Allon hired former NY1 journalist Grace Rauh to be executive director of 5Boro.
+Allon’s co-founder, long-time esteemed civic leader Dick Ravitch, died in June 2023.
+5Boro’s first Special Report on the staffing crisis in City government was widely praised in government and the local media and a number of its recommendations were adopted by the Adams mayoral administration.